JonathanMEdwards/subtext10/doc/language.md

 > In fact programs really are “first-class” values, accessible via special metadata references, but they are only used in the UI and planned metaprogramming capabilities.

-### Structure modification
+### Block modification
 So far all of the examples have used arithmetic.
-But it is very common to work with structures, particularly records,  as they are often the rows of tables.
+But it is very common to work with blocks, particularly records,  as they are often the rows of tables.
 Take the record:
 ```
 x: record {
   name: ''
   number: 0
 }
 ```
-This structure contains two input items: `name` which is an initially empty text, and `number` which is initially the number `0`.
+This block contains two input items: `name` which is an initially empty text, and `number` which is initially the number `0`.

-The essential operations on a structure are to read and change individual items.
+The essential operations on a block are to read and change individual items.
 We read the items using paths, like `x.name` and `x.number`.
 To change a item we use a _set operation_:
 ```
 x.name := 'Joe'
 ```
 We pronounce this “x dot name is set to text Joe”.
-The result of a set operation is a structure equal to the value of `x` except with the item `name` set to `'Joe'`, and keeping the prior value of `number`.
-Note that the value of `x` is not changed as a result of this operation: a new and different structure value is produced.
+The result of a set operation is a block equal to the value of `x` except with the item `name` set to `'Joe'`, and keeping the prior value of `number`.
+Note that the value of `x` is not changed as a result of this operation: a new and different block value is produced.
 We might give this new value a name, as in:
 ```
 y = x.name := 'Joe'
 ```
-We can chain multiple updates using a `do` structure:
+We can chain multiple updates using a `do` block:
 ```
 y = do{x.name := 'Joe'; .number := 2}
 ```